 'Belgium Cut' today refers to a diamond cut by a Belgian owned company located in India using Israeli technology

 Aside from the much touted 4Cs, the story of a natural diamond is a story a billion years in the making.
-It is essential to appreciate the unique qualities of a diamond in order to understand why it commands the awe, respect and the price that it truly deserves.
+It is essential to appreciate the unique qualities of a diamond and the billions of years it has taken to form deep in the Earth in order to understand why it commands the awe, respect and the value that it truly deserves.
+The price of diamonds rises exponentially with increase in size and improving colour and clarity.
+And is explained in some detail in the next section.

 Discovering diamonds around the world is getting ever more difficult and costly